Douglas border crossing (Tenant Improvement)Michael M.2024-02-07T16:41:08-08:00

 Finally the facility successfully incorporated all CBSA & CRA post 9/11, post disaster security requirements and is welcoming over one and a half million vehicles every year.

-PWGSC – public works and government cervices canada
+client PWGSC – public works and government cervices canada

 CBSA canada border security agency